ResearchIT/pronto-user-docs/docs/slurm_basics.md

 If the amount of RAM the GPU has is not listed in the name, it might be found on the [Pronto hardware page](https://researchit.las.iastate.edu/pronto_hardware).

-### I want to run on a specific machine!
+### I want to run on a specific machine

-Alright, this is done by selecting a specific partition if you're looking to for example use the 'biocrunch' machines.
+This is done by selecting a specific partition if you're looking to for example use the 'biocrunch' machines.

 ```
 #SBATCH --partition=biocrunch # specify which partition your job should be submitted to